 How to Create More Engagement in your Facebook Groups

-Are you a network marketer who has started a Facebook Group for your customers or prospects?
+Are you a network marketer who has created a Facebook Group for your customers or prospects?
 I’m sure it seemed like a great idea at the time, right?
 However, does it start to feel more like a ghost town vs. a rocking community?
 Or, maybe your group looks more like a product catalogue?
-Either way, not so good for business.
+Either way, you know something has to change.
 So, in today’s post I want to help you create more engagement in your Facebook Groups.

 Create More Engagement in your Facebook Groups!